 - Poison Minion (4 RP): Drow sometimes augment their slaves and frontline warriors by making them toxic, causing their bodies to internally produce mawbane poison (see below).
 The resulting poisonous creature makes a potent weapon in the effort to discourage neighboring monsters.
 Any creature that hits such a character with a bite attack is immediately exposed to its poison.
 The save DC for this poison is equal to 10 + 1/2 the character's Hit Dice + the character's Constitution modifier.
 Mawbane Poison—ingested; save Fortitude as above; frequency 1/round for 4 rounds; effect 1d2 Constitution damage; cure 1 save.
 Gnomes can take this trait in place of defensive training, gnome magic, and illusion resistance.
 Source PPC:BoS Repeat after me: I am not a minion.
 I am not a minion I am not a minion . . .

-- Shadowhunter (2 RP): Characters with this trait deal 50% weapon damage to incorporeal creatures when using non-magical weapons (including natural and unarmed attacks), as if using magic weapons.
+- Shadowhunter: Characters with this trait deal 50% weapon damage to incorporeal creatures when using non-magical weapons (including natural and unarmed attacks), as if using magic weapons.
 They also gain a +2 bonus on saving throws to remove negative levels, and recover physical ability damage from attacks by undead creatures at a rate of 2 points per ability score per day (rather than the normal 1 point per ability score per day).
-Gnomes can take this trait in place of their bonus feat, also gaining Iron Will as a bonus feat.
-Source PPC:BoS One small problem: Gnomes don't get a bonus feat.
-Let's assume that this instead replaces your normal first level feat -- if so, it's basically a Gnome feat that has to be chosen at 1st level, so let's evaluate it as such: You get to be not helpless against Incorporeal creatures if they catch you without a magic weapon, a +2 bonus when removing negative levels, faster recovery of physical ability damage, AND the whole feat Iron Will, which is sometimes recommended by itself.
-Sounds pretty good, even with the obvious editing mistake.
+Gnomes can take this trait in place of Weapon Familiarity.
+Source PPC:BoS If you need this feat, your class may have given you the weapon proficiencies you want, but even if not, you get to be not helpless against Incorporeal creatures if they catch you without a magic weapon, a +2 bonus when removing negative levels, and faster recovery of physical ability damage, so still a good trade.

 - Shadowplay (1 RP): Characters with this trait cast spells with the darkness, light, or shadow descriptor at +1 caster level.
 Gnomes can take this trait in place of gnome magic.
 Source PPC:BoS Seems situational, and I wouldn't generally recommend it unless you are doing some kind of really specialized light and/or darkness build.
 Spells that make use of this do exist, so if you're going to build around them and are up against the right kind of enemies, this isn't completely useless, and you can even use Fey Magic (see above) to have spell-like abilities anyway.